Psychological Sciences Faculty

 Degree: Ph.D. from University of Illinois at Urbana-Champaign, 2011

 Another question that drives my research is: How can we quantify constructs of interest in individuals, organizations, and societies?
 This entails research on newer measurement models that are integrated with latent class and multilevel techniques.
 With latent class modeling, we can identify groups of individuals that have unique signature patterns (e.g., signature strengths); with multilevel models, key characteristics of collective units (e.g., organizations and societies) can be measured more effectively.
 At a more basic level, I seek to advance current measurement models that impact construct validation techniques.
+My research on methodology and various methodological contributions have appeared in journals such as Journal of Applied Psychology, Organizational Research Methods, Applied Psychological Measurement, and Educational and Psychological Measurement.

 Please see Google Scholar for complete list.